 The concept of balance can also be considered in relation to the knowledge that we use to underpin decision-making and practice, and the enormous difficulty with achieving the balance described above is that this is not an exact science.
-It’s not really, of course, a science at all.
+In fact, it’s not really a science at all.
 It’s an art which involves juggling different kinds of partial knowledge and bits of information which are often taken out of context and then trying to work out how to deal with the huge gaps of what we don’t know.
 Some of this knowledge might come from research and then some will come from other sources, such as expert opinion.
 Both, and every other kind of knowledge we generate or use, have advantages and disadvantages.

-A good example of a situation which requires balance in both of the dimensions described above is that of obstetric cholestasis, also known as intrahepatic cholestasis of pregnancy (ICP), and I have recently uploaded a couple of related articles which explore this a bit further.
-As the RCOG Green Top Guideline on this shows, there is very little research evidence available to underpin recommendations, and so, as I discussed in my ReView of the obstetric cholestasis guideline, there is a significant reliance on expert opinion as a form of knowledge.
-In Exploring Expert Opinion, I have pondered just a few of the issues raised by this.
+A good example of a situation which requires balance in both of the dimensions described above is that of obstetric cholestasis, also known as intrahepatic cholestasis of pregnancy (ICP).
+There is very little research evidence available to underpin recommendations, and so there is a significant reliance on expert opinion as a form of knowledge.
 I absolutely acknowledge the concerns that exist about this condition, yet I also see an increasing tendency to intervene in the pregnancies of women who may be affected by this without perhaps having as much knowledge as might be ideal.
+A more recent study can be seen here.
 This intervention, as I noted near the beginning of this post, can increase the likelihood of other problems, which then necessitates consideration of which way the seesaw is moving.

 I have spent years researching and writing about areas in which practice recommendations have become almost cemented in place without us really having done enough research to know if they are the right recommendations, or to know whether other possibilities exist.
 It only takes a few years after such foundations are cemented before the idea of carrying out additional research (which, in the case of the kind of trial that is deemed necessary in some circles to provide adequate evidence, necessitates removing the now-accepted intervention from those in the control group) is deemed unethical.
-I see, in this example, potential danger in applying the results of the recent study into obstetric cholestasis by Geenes et al (2013) without some ongoing clear thinking.
-This prospective population-based case-control study published earlier this year found that,
+There is always a danger that we create guidelines without engaging clear thinking.

 So often, I end up thinking that this all comes down to humility.
 Within a society that puts a high value on expertise, it is very difficult for professionals in any field to admit that they don’t know something, and yet, if we were all truthful, ‘we don’t know’ would be the most commonly uttered phrase in maternity care encounters.